What was Vannevar Bush’s big idea in 1945?

 Christa Sommerer a Laurent Mignonneau, A-Volve, >2:01, 1994-97

-Alan Turing, Turing Test, 1950, mathematician, logician, cryptanalyst and theoretical biologist, invented turing machine (prototype computer) which cracked the German Enigma machine at Bletchley Park, Britain’s codebreaking centre during WWII.
+Alan Turing, mathematician, logician, cryptanalyst and theoretical biologist, invented turing machine (prototype computer) which cracked the German Enigma machine at Bletchley Park, Britain’s codebreaking centre during WWII

 Robert Nideffer PROXY, 2001

-Simon Nora and Alain Minc, Telematics, computers/telecommunications, The Computerization of Society, 1978
+Simon Nora and Alain Minc, coined the term ‘telematics’ for the use of computers and telecommunications, The Computerization of Society, 1978

-Nina Sobell and Emily Hartzell, pioneers of performance on the Web, ParkBench, 1994
+Nina Sobell and Emily Hartzell, pioneers of performance on the Web

 Jeff Gompertz and Prema Murthy, Capsule Hotel, 2001